gearsincorg/FTCVuforiaDemo/README.md

 ## FTCVuforiaDemo

+## FTCVuforiaDemo

 This linear opmode demonstrates one way to use Vuforia to track target images.
+It has been provided as Technology Outreach by FTC Team 2818 G-FORCE from Accident MD.

+Search YouTube for video tutorial and code walk-through.
+Search for "2818 FTCVuforiaDemo"

-Place any of the four 2016/17 images on the field perimeter.
+This code was written to be compatible with FTC_SDK V 2.62 (Dec 2016) Place any of the four 2016/17 images on the field perimeter.

 To test the OpMode, do the following:

 - Init the opmode